 1. Choose the right razor

-Use a clean facial razor designed for delicate face areas.
+Use a clean facial razor designed for the delicate areas of the face.

 2. Start with clean skin